datastax/python-driver/docs/topics/columns.rst

         columns.Decimal()

+.. class:: Counter()

+    Counters can be incremented and decremented.

+    ..code:: python

+      columns.Counter()

 Collection Type Columns
 ----------------------------

     CQLEngine also supports container column types.
 Each container column requires a column class argument to specify what type of objects it will hold.
 The Map column requires 2, one for the key, and the other for the value

     *Example*

     .. code-block:: python

         class Person(Model):
             id          = columns.UUID(primary_key=True, default=uuid.uuid4)
             first_name  = columns.Text()